 Tons of options, super easy, and you literally cannot mess these up.

-A few quick notes before we dive in to the meat and bones of this chinoiserie chic tutorial:
+A few quick notes before we dive in to the meat and bones of this DIY chinoiserie ornament tutorial:

 -I recommend using silver or white ornaments because the color of the ornament will peek through.
 If you want a slightly warmer hue, gold or bronze ornaments work better.

--Stick to shatterproof ornaments that are smooth (not textured).
+-Stick to shatterproof ornaments that are smooth (not textured with glitter or designs).